Better experience in portrait mode.

 The Phenomenon of the 90s Revival Among Gen Z, From Sheila on 7 to Analog Cameras Sheila on 7 © instagram.com/pakduta

-1. Borrowed Nostalgia
+1. Nostalgia of Borrowing

-As reported by The Guardian and Vox, this kind of trend is referred to as part of a global phenomenon known as "borrowed nostalgia"—where someone longs for a past they did not actually experience directly.
+As reported by The Guardian and Vox, this kind of trend is referred to as part of a global phenomenon known as âï½ï¿½borrowed nostalgiaâï½ï¿½ or borrowed nostalgia, where someone yearns for a past that they did not actually experience directly.

-This borrowed nostalgia is triggered by a desire to feel the "warmth" of a past that is perceived as simpler and more soothing compared to the modern world filled with pressure and digital distractions.
+This borrowed nostalgia is triggered by a desire to feel the âï½ï¿½warmthâï½ï¿½ of the past, which is perceived as simpler and more soothing compared to the modern world filled with pressure and digital distractions.

 According to clinical psychologist Dr. Krystine Batcho in her interview with Time Magazine (2023), this kind of nostalgia can serve as a form of emotional escape or coping mechanism.
-Many Gen Z individuals facing life's uncertainties, especially after the pandemic, find themselves drawn to the values and lifestyles of the past that seem more stable and less overwhelming.
+Many Gen Z individuals facing life's uncertainties, especially after the pandemic, feel drawn to the values and lifestyles of the past that seem more stable and less overwhelming.

 2. Digital Escapism

 Another factor is the need for identity and community.
-In this fast-paced and global era, many young people feel a loss of roots or uniqueness.
-By reviving 90s culture—whether through music, fashion, or lifestyle—they are forming a new identity that remains connected to the past, yet is adapted to the context of the present time.
+In this fast-paced and global era, many young people feel a loss of roots or personal uniqueness.
+By reviving 90s culture—whether through music, fashion, or lifestyle—they are forming a new identity that remains connected to the past, yet adapted to the context of the present time.

 3. Remix Culture

-Pop culture researcher from the University of Southern California, Henry Jenkins, refers to this phenomenon as remix culture—where the new generation not only imitates the past but recreates their own more personal versions.
+Pop culture researcher from the University of Southern California, Henry Jenkins, refers to this phenomenon as remix culture, where the new generation not only imitates the past but recreates their own more personal versions.

 This trend is not just a fleeting phase, but a reflection of deeper social changes.
 In an interview with The New York Times (2023), cultural trend analyst Amanda Mull mentioned that the interest in the 90s era may stem from dissatisfaction with the present and uncertainty about the future.